One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

-I don’t mean that we need to set goals and targets.
-Spirituality is no-doubt mysterious and it is important to respect the mystery and not over-analyse our practice, but we can still be a lot clearer about our intentions and the impact that our practice has on our wider life.
+We don’t necessarily need to set goals and targets, spirituality is no-doubt mysterious and it is important to respect that mystery, but we can still be a lot clearer about our intentions and the impact that our practice has on our wider life.

 So let me ask you.
 Why do you practice?

-There is no right or wrong way to teach people spiritual or meditative practice, there is room for all the different approaches, but what is important is that traditions and teachers are clear about what their values are so that students can make considered choices.
+There is no right or wrong way to teach people spiritual or meditative practice.
+There is room for all the different approaches, but what is important is that traditions and teachers are clear about what their values are so that students can make considered choices.

 There is a huge amount of power there to either improve people’s lives or harm them.
-If you aren’t willing to spend time considering what the outcome of the way you are teaching is, on the way that the people you are teaching are living their lives, you should really consider whether you actually want to be a teacher.
+If you aren’t willing to spend time considering what the outcome of the way you are teaching is on the people that you are teaching is, you should really consider whether you actually want to be a teacher.

 It’s about time we dismantled some of the old hierarchy and structures that exist around spiritual practice.

 When we loosen the hierarchy, we find that everyone has some wisdom to share.
-People learn from each other much better when it feels like a friendly relationship and there is less pressure on the teacher to know all the answers.
+People learn from each other much better when it feels like a friendly space that they are welcome in.
+This also means there is less pressure on the teacher to know all the answers.

-The most important step towards less hierarchy and more clarity in our spiritual practice is for everyone to think about what their values and purpose are.
+The most important step towards less hierarchy and more clarity in our spiritual practice is for everyone to think about what their intentions and values are.
 These can be our guiding force for how we teach, learn, practice and live.
 If we can understand them clearly we can communicate them to other people, which helps us all make informed decisions about who we want to practice with and why.

 Values don’t require us to be in a certain role for us to be embodying them.
 Our values can carry across when we are learning, teaching, working, having fun or just being.
 They increase a sense of fluidity in the way we approach life and practice because we can see that all of these roles give us an opportunity to express and fulfil our values.
 Once we can see this, we get less het up about trying to get something out of people or achieve a certain level of status.